 Learning how to draw a ribbon can be a fun and easy exercise.
 Indeed, the object itself is quite simple to illustrate.
 Adding basic digital effects to your subject is even simpler.
 The fun part is the fact that even if this lesson is accessible and easy to achieve, the result will be visually appealing.

 Ribbons are simple objects that can have many shape.
 Since they are soft and thin, ribbons can also lay on the ground in various ways.
 Illustrating all these details can be more challenging.
 Fortunately, this tutorial is focusing on a simple version that looks great.
 Ready?
-Let's learn how we can draw the object below now.
+Let's learn how we can draw the object above now.

 First, we need to sketch a few simple shapes to create the silhouette of the object.
 We can also use this opportunity to polish the position of the ribbon.
 For this step, only long rectangles are needed.
 Notice how some rectangles are hidden by other shapes.
 This simple detail is important if you want to depict the depth and the volume of the object accurately.